3410/7100 – Code of Conduct Part 1

 Detention/Academic Make-Up

-After school detention will be used as a penalty for student misconduct in situations where removal from class or suspension are inappropriate.
+After-school detention will be used as a penalty for student misconduct in situations where removal from class or suspension is inappropriate.
 If necessary, the school will provide transportation home to all students who are required to serve such a penalty.

 Suspension from Transportation